tomeichlersmith/umn-cluster/filesystem/README.md

 2. Copy the file to local scratch space before processing

 Both of these reading methods also could be used on both of the different FS options, so we have four test cases.
-1. Read direct on ZFS
+1. Read direct on ZFS - so slow upon early tests, we will not always include this case in more refined testing
 2. Copy from ZFS and then read local
 3. Read direct on HDFS
 4. Copy from HDFS and then read local